This post may contain affiliate links, see my Privacy Policy and Disclosure Statement

 🥘 What to Serve Alongside?

-We love "bowls" style eating like my buddha bowls, mole bowls, and my tuna poke bowls.
-We enjoy our Quinoa a la Mexicana as a bowl (as shown in photos).
+We love “bowls” style eating like my buddha bowls, mole bowls, and my tuna poke bowls.
+We enjoy our Quinoa a la Mexicana as a bowl with tajín chicken breasts.
 My tajín recipe makes an excellent rub for grilled chicken, as does my mole spice blend.

 If you're a vegetarian, add some black or pinto beans.
 Quinoa is a complete protein, so you'll have a well-rounded meal!